Mercer’s War Series

 Mercer Broderick is haunted by the death of his wife and son.
 While on a covert mission as a CIA operative four years earlier, he’d been on foreign soil instead of protecting Keara and Braeden in America.
 His family’s killers were never found.
 With his entire world destroyed, he quit the CIA and struggled for a reason to live, wallowing in grief and an all-consuming guilt.

-After Mercer gets a lead on who ordered the hit on his family, he’s drawn to El Paso to take on the Galvez cartel and the faceless man known only as the Jaguar.
-Accompanied by his exotic bodyguard specialist, Keiko Kayakova—a blue-eyed Japanese beauty trained by her lethal Russian father—Mercer calls upon the Equalizers to join his Alliance team—Detective Santiago Gonzales, computer genius Saxon Abbott, Micah Wolfe and Jet Ivan Foster.
-With the clock ticking, Mercer must take down the Jaguar before he closes up shop and disappears forever, taking his fortune and leaving a bloody carnage of dead witnesses.
+After Mercer gets a lead on who ordered the hit on his family, he’s drawn to El Paso to take on the Ruiz cartel and the faceless man known only as the Panther.
+Accompanied by his exotic bodyguard specialist, Keiko Kayakova—a blue-eyed Japanese beauty trained by her lethal Russian father—Mercer calls upon the Sentinels to join his Alliance team—Detective Mateo Vega, computer genius Axel Ballard, Liam Walker, and Jake Dunkirk.
+With the clock ticking, Mercer must take down the Panther before he closes up shop and disappears forever, taking his fortune and leaving a bloody carnage of dead witnesses.

 But when his plan derails, Mercer is forced to risk his life to stop a mad man from getting away with murder.

 Keiko Kayakova broke all traffic laws as she rode her Harley-Davidson Dyna Low Rider motorcycle like a mad woman, replaying Mercer’s words in her mind, ‘It’ll be over by then.’
 He’d said it had been part of his plan for her to arrive late to the party, but knowing how he always flirted with death made her angry.